jvalegre/robert/docs/README.rst

 Installation
 ++++++++++++

-**XXX working on the videos XXX** Check our `ROBERT installation in 2 mins <https://youtu.be/VeaBzqIZHbo>`_ video for a quick installation guide.
 In a nutshell, ROBERT and its dependencies are installed as follows:

 1. Install ROBERT using conda-forge and the intelex accelerator (only if your system is compatible with intelex) (preferred):